This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 You can use fresh or frozen peaches in this recipe.
 Reduce the honey or maple syrup to 2 tablespoons or omit it all together if desired.
 (The resulting muffins will be a little less moist, but still very moist!)

-This simple smoothie is easy to make and is super creamy without many ingredients.
+This simple cottage cheese smoothie is easy to make and is super creamy without many ingredients.
 You can even share it with your kiddo!
-Be sure to blend it very well to ensure the best creamy texture.
+Be sure to blend it very well to ensure the creamiest texture.

 With Bartlett, Bosc, Anju, Asian, Seckle…there are so many delicious varieties of pears that come in green, red, and brown colors.
 Pears ripen well on a shelf at room temperature, so I recommend buying them firm and letting that happen at home to avoid super ripe ones becoming bruised on the way home from the store.